 A few other things we didn’t expect to find at a “we’re cheaper” store include Lazy Daisy Biscuits, Greenhouse Organic shots, Japanese imports like Fanta White Peach and Coca-Cola in the aluminum bottles and Australian Wagyu burgers.
 The catalogue contains many Canadian products but not exclusively, and the imports don’t feel like a contradiction.
 They feel like curation.
 It reads more like a well-stocked independent shop than a discount grocer that happened to find some interesting SKUs.

 There’s also a Bundled Savings section worth knowing about.
-Pre-curated boxes (produce, surf and turf, seafood, meat, about 15 in all) are priced between $37.99 and $103.99, with savings ranging from 13% to 36%.
+Pre-curated boxes (produce, surf and turf, seafood, meat, about 15 in all) are priced between around $32 and $110, with savings ranging from 13% to 36%.
 If you want to skip the build-your-own cart on a given week, the bundles are a reasonable shortcut.

 One honest note on produce: the Canadian selection varies with season.
 This category especially will pull from wherever the supply chain makes sense.
 Our latest order included Driscoll’s raspberries from Mexico, same as you’d find at any major grocer in March.
 The Canadian sourcing is strong, but it’s not a closed system, and Tre’dish doesn’t pretend otherwise.